nataliegarate/gratitude-master/README.md

 ## Start

-Running `npm run start-dev` will make great things happen!
+First, run `npm install` to make sure you download all dependencies Next, running `npm run start-dev` will bring up the project on the local host.

 If you want to run the server and/or `webpack` separately, you can also `npm run start-server` and `npm run build-client`.